-Acacia longifolia is commonly known as the Sydney Golden Wattle, and is a tall shrub or small tree that may reach a height of 6 to 7 metres, typically with a wide spread if in the open.
+Acacia longifolia is commonly known as the Sydney Golden Wattle, and is a tall shrub or small tree that may reach a height of 6 to 7 metres, typically with a wide spread if planted out in the open.

 It is a beautiful wattle with a wide distribution and is found in coastal districts from Queensland to northeast Victoria.
 Populations also extend into the Northern Tablelands of NSW.
 It is found in foredunes and part of sclerophyll woodland or coastal heath and scrub communities.
+In Western Australia, however, it is a serious weed and has seriously affected some coastal habitat there.

 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups: